kaparora/ontap-select-deploy/README.md

 * Edit the config file ontap_select.cfg to setup your deployment config

 ## Step 2:
-Execute build_cluster.py
+Execute cluster.py

+This script take 1 argument and i.e. operation.
+There are 4 possible operation values, as follows:
+* Create cluster
+ * >python cluster.py create
+* Destroy cluster
+ * >python cluster.py destroy
+* Destroy cluster before Create
+ * >python cluster.py destroy:create
+* Display Help
+ * >python cluster.py help

 ## Notes:
 * You can test the script with a dry run by setting no_execute flag to true in the config file
 * log level is debug by default and can be configured in the config with log_level param
-* Script can do three operations, which can be configured in the config file
-  * create : create new cluster
-  * destroy: destroy the cluster
-  * destroy:create : destroy the cluster before creating it

 ## Create workflow
 1. Add Hosts